nsidc/qgreenland/doc/CONTRIBUTING.md

 * `manual`: Access by `access_instructions`.
 This data is either inaccessible publicly or programmatically, so instructions must be followed to seed the data locally.

+A dataset can have many sources, each with their own id, but a layer can only have one datasource.
+See the `datasource` field in `layers.yml` for more detail.

+### Layers

+Each element in `layers.yml` represents a QGIS layer.

+To disable a layer, comment out the whole list element for that layer in the `layers.yml` file.
+This is convenient for layers with `manual` access method.

+A layer references `datasets.yml` with the `datasource` compound key composed as `<dataset_id>.<source_id>`.

+A layer references `layer_groups.yml` with the `group_path` key.

+### Layer groups

+Each element in `layer_groups.yml` represents a QGIS layer group in the table of contents.
+Keep in mind that the first layer's group will always be automatically selected and expanded.

 ## Pipeline